CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-04-atomic-vs-mutex.md

 Let's start with `shared_val = 0`.
 First, both threads read `shared_val`, and find a value of `0`.
 Next both threads increment this value to `1`.
 Finally, both threads write the value `1` to memory.
 Each thread performed an increment, but the final value of `shared_val` doesn't reflect this because of the interleaving!

-Here are a few print outs from when I ran the program:
+Here are a few printouts from when I ran the program:

 ```
 FINAL VALUE IS: 65536